Last updated: 05/05/2026

 https://business.safety.google/adsprocessorterms/

-Here you can find out exactly where Google data centers are located: https://www.google.com/about/datacenters/locations/
+You can find out exactly where Google data centers are located here: https://www.google.com/about/datacenters/locations/

 Our website uses the Google reCAPTCHA service to protect against abuse by non-human visitors (bots) and to prevent spam.

-When reCAPTCHA is started, the browser establishes a connection to Google's servers.
-This allows Google to know that our website was accessed via a user's IP address.
+When reCAPTCHA starts, the browser establishes a connection to Google's servers.
+This informs Google that our website has been accessed via a user's IP address.

-reCAPTCHA is used to verify whether data entry on our website is done by a human or an automated program.
+reCAPTCHA aims to check whether data entry on our website is performed by a human or by an automated program.
 To do this, reCAPTCHA analyzes the user's behavior based on various characteristics.
-This analysis begins automatically as soon as the user accesses our website.
-For this analysis, reCAPTCHA evaluates various pieces of information.
+This analysis begins automatically as soon as the user starts our website. reCAPTCHA evaluates various information for the analysis.

-According to our information, Google processes the following data:
+According to our information, the following data is processed by Google:

-• the address of the page from which the user came
+• the address of the page from which the user comes

 • IP address

-The data collected during the analysis is forwarded to and used by Google.
-The reCAPTCHA analyses run entirely in the background.
+The data collected during the analysis is forwarded to Google and used by Google. reCAPTCHA analyses run entirely in the background.

-Cookies are used to process this service.
+Cookies are used to process the service.
 These cookies require a unique identifier for tracking purposes.
-According to Google, the IP address is not combined with other data from other Google services, unless a user is logged into their Google account while using the reCAPTCHA plugin.
-Furthermore, reCAPTCHA also uses local storage on the user's device for data storage.
+According to Google, the IP address is not merged with other data from other Google services, unless a user is logged into their Google account while using the reCAPTCHA plug-in.
+Furthermore, reCAPTCHA also uses local storage on the user's end device to store data.

 Google Tag Manager